rust-lang/this-week-in-rust/drafts/2019-07-02-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [winit](https://github.com/rust-windowing/winit), a pure-rust cross-platform window initialization library.
-Thanks to [Osspial](https://users.rust-lang.org/t/crate-of-the-week/2704/572) for the suggestion!
+This week's crate is [aljabar](https://github.com/maplant/aljabar), an extremely generic linear algebra libary.
+Thanks to [Vikrant](https://users.rust-lang.org/t/crate-of-the-week/2704/574) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!